babylonlabs-io/networks/bbn-test-5/babylon-node/README.md

  echo 'export PATH=$HOME/go/bin:$PATH' >> ~/.profile
  ```

+Make sure to restart your terminal session after running the above command.

 ## 2. Setup your node, home directory, and configuration

 In this section we will initialize your node and create the necessary